Arturo Frondizi: Overthrow

 Around 4:00 in the morning, the Commander-in-Chief of the Army Lieutenant General Raúl Poggi sent a radiogram to all the military units: The President of the Republic has been deposed by the Armed Forces.
 This decision is immovable.
 At 7:45 a.m. on March 29, 1962, Frondizi left the presidential Olivos residence by car, accompanied by his usual personal security and by Captain Eduardo Lockhart, Head of the security service, heading to the distant Metropolitan Airport.
 There he boarded a Navy plane that took him to Martín García Island, where he was detained.
 Lockhart had personally drawn up the instructions to be delivered to the head of the base, who had already been notified by telegraph of the trip, so that he would receive treatment befitting his status as a former president.

 Having ordered the overthrow of Frondizi, the coup plotters had not decided who would take over the government.
-At 11:00 am, with the presidential office vacant for almost eight hours, the three commanders——Lieutenant General Poggi, Brigadier General Cayo Alsina, and Admiral Agustín Penas——held the first of many other meetings to evaluate the alternatives without reaching agreement.
+At 11:00 am, with the presidential office vacant for almost eight hours, the three commanders—Lieutenant General Poggi, Brigadier General Cayo Alsina, and Admiral Agustín Penas—held the first of many other meetings to evaluate the alternatives without reaching agreement.

 Frondizi, detained by the military, nonetheless refused to resign, stating "I will not resign, I will not commit suicide, I will not leave the country."
-His refusal to resign and the coup plotters' deadlock in choosing his replacement allowed for a civilian response to the military coup, in which Supreme Court Judge Julio Oyhanart and other members of the Supreme Court invoked the Law of Presidential Acephaly, which provided for succession in the event that the office of the President became vacant, to swear in the intransigent Radical Senator José María Guido, the provisional president of the Senate, as "provisional president."
+His refusal to resign and the coup plotters' deadlock in choosing his replacement allowed for a civilian response to the military coup, in which Supreme Court Judge Julio César Oyhanarte and other members of the Supreme Court invoked the Law of Presidential Acephaly, which provided for succession in the event that the office of the President became vacant, to swear in the intransigent Radical Senator José María Guido, the provisional president of the Senate, as "provisional president."

 The difficulties to carry out Frondizi's plan were many.
 Guido had no direct contact with Frondizi and his loyalty to the President prevented him from making any decision that Frondizi had not ordered.
 Defense Minister Rodolfo Martínez, for his part, not only did not belong to the UCRI, but had only assumed his post two days ago on the recommendation of Aramburu, and did not even know Guido personally.
 For that, Guido himself, the members of the Supreme Court, the coup commanders and the leaders of the UCRI had to be convinced.